nilsojunior/hitko-theme/README.md

 # Hitko Theme

-A minimal theme for VS Code.
+A minimal theme for VSCode.

 ![preview](preview.png)